leoloso/graphql-by-pop.com/docs/operational/intro.md

-# Intro to the Operational Use of GraphQL by PoP (TBW)
+# (x) Intro to the Operational Use of GraphQL by PoP

 TODO